vuongtrunghieu/tymex-interview-frontend-vuongtrunghieu/README.md

 - [x] Unit testing
 - [x] Integration testing
 - [x] E2E testing
-- [ ] Update development documentation
+- [x] Update development documentation
-- [ ] Clear all remaining TODOs
+- [x] Clear all remaining TODOs in development code

 #### Deployment

-- [ ] UI deployment
+- [x] UI deployment (hosted on Vercel)
-- [ ] API server deployment
+- [x] API server deployment (hosted on Render.com)
-- [ ] Update deployment documentation
+- [x] Update deployment documentation

 #### Misc

-- [ ] Font Drone Ranger Pro is missing for Header nav links
+- [ ] Font Drone Ranger Pro is missing for Header nav links (Is the Font free to use?
+If not, I would skip using it)
 - [ ] Do we support multi select for Tier, Theme filter?

 ## Development